cybertelx/snowbank-anti-scammer/README.md

 ## How does it work?

 Every time a new member joins, it temporarily assigns a score to them, checking for typical signs of scammers.
-(By default) any new user with a score of or above 3 is automatically banned, and the instance gets logged.
+(By default) any new user with a score of or above 3 is automatically banned, ~~and the instance gets logged.~~ that part is still unimplemented.

 ### Suspicious signs